ahmetulucay/java-works-2/README.md

 # JAVA-WORKS-2

+if - else

+while - do loops

-While loops
+for loops

-Break and Continue
+break and continue

-Functions
+functions